jmkarthik/concourse-kubectl-resource/README.md

 # Kubectl resource
-Applies files to a Kubernetes cluster using kubectl
+Deploys resources to a Kubernetes cluster using "kubectl apply -f" command

 ## SourceConfiguration